Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: A Generalized Scalar-Only Communication in FL Framework

-\textbf{Downlink Communication.} ZO scalar representation only captures relative updates; hence, it is crucial to ensure that the server and all clients start from the same starting point.
-To achieve this, a model-reset mechanism is introduced: after completing their local updates in each round, every participating client resets its local model to the initial model, which is the global server model by induction.
-With this reset mechanism, the downlink communication can be conceptualized similarly to Eq.~(\ref{eq.decomfl.agg}), with the distinction that clients may miss participation in multiple rounds.
+\textbf{Uplink Communication:} From Eq.~(\ref{eq.decomfl.agg}), sampled clients only transmit local gradient scalars $g^{(i)}_{r,k}$ to the server for global aggregation. \textbf{Downlink Communication:} ZO scalar representation only captures relative updates, so it is crucial to ensure that the server and all clients start from the same starting point.
+To achieve this, a model-reset mechanism is introduced: after finishing their local updates in each round, each participants resets its local model to the initial model, which is the global server model by induction.
+With this reset mechanism, the downlink communication can be conceptualized similarly to Eq.~(\ref{eq.decomfl.agg}), with the distinction that clients may be absent in multiple rounds.

-Unlike the standard FL algorithm, reconstructing instead of pulling model is used for catching the current server model through global gradient scalars and random seeds from preceding missed rounds.
-Hence, the server necessitates recording the client's last participation round, historical random seeds, and the global gradient scalars.
+Unlike the standard FL algorithm, reconstructing instead of pulling the model is used for catching the current server model through global gradient scalars and random seeds from preceding missed rounds.
+Consequently, the server is required to maintain auxiliary information: the client's last participation round, historical random seeds, and the global gradient scalars.
+This constitutes a negligible extra memory requirement as these are merely a few scalar values.
 We demonstrate the process in Fig.~\ref{fig:decomfl}.